Institute for Anxiety and Mood Disorders Externship

-- 16 hours per week, usually spread over two full days or 1 full and two half days (weekdays only); Thursdays required.
+- 16 hours per week, usually spread over two full days or 1 full and two half days (weekdays only); Tuesday or Thursdays required.

-Those interested in applying should submit a letter of interest, writing sample (intake report preferred), attestation letter from your graduate program stating your eligibility for externship, two to three letters of recommendation (from professors or clinical supervisors) and CV via our online application.
-Please note if you are interested in applying to more than one externship within the Child Study Center you must submit an application to each externship separately.
-Applicants with further questions should contact Aleta Angelosante, PhD, Director of Institute for Anxiety and Mood Disorders, at 646-754-4892, or firstname.lastname@example.org.
+Those interested in applying should submit a letter of interest, writing sample (intake report preferred), attestation letter from your graduate program stating your eligibility for externship, two to three letters of recommendation (from professors or clinical supervisors) and CV via our online application Please note if you are interested in applying to more than one externship within the NYU Child Study Center you must submit an application to each externship separately.
+Applicants with further questions should contact Aleta Angelosante, Ph.D., Director of Institute for Anxiety and Mood Disorders, at 646-754-4892, or email@example.com or the individual externship

 Back to list of training programs.